 The project is coordinated by Nofima and will run for five years with 32 partners in 14 countries in Europe

-The background for the project is the need for new strategies to help consumer mitigate food risks.
-Hazards in food accounts for about 23 million cases of illness and 5000 death in Europe every year.
-Nearly 40 percent of foodborn outbreaks are domestic/kitchen outbreaks and food safety violations at the consumer stage are common, particularly due to poor hygiene and insufficient heating and cooling.
+There is a need for new strategies to help consumers mitigate food risks.
+Hazards in food accounts for about 23 million cases of illness and 5000 deaths in Europe every year.
+Nearly 40 percent of foodborn outbreaks are domestic outbreaks and food safety violations at the consumer stage are common, particularly due to poor hygiene and insufficient heating and cooling.

 To reach the objective we need to change consumers behavior to reduce exposure to hazards and decrease risk through: